rachelesmee/website/foss4gukguidelines.md

 #### Environment

 Try to consider how you can minimise the environmental footprint of your event.
+When ordering banners, please choose ones that can be recycled.

+### Lessons learned from previous events

+FOSS4GUK 2018 https://docs.google.com/document/d/1ZolGqZvBXaBJUldoGFHkCtbS2jAiNw0K2OYU2-59JPU/edit?usp=sharing (comment only link)